asiaywright/poetry-bluestaq/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 # poetry-bluestaq

+An Angular web application that allows users to search poets and explore their poem titles using the PoetryDB API.
+Built as part of a technical coding challenge.

+Features

+Search Authors – Search through a list of authors retrieved from the API.

+Select Author – View poem titles written by a selected author.

+Display Titles – Browse all poem titles available for a given poet.

+Back Navigation – Return to author search from the title view.

+Error Handling – API errors are gracefully logged and handled.

+Key Files
+display-author.component.ts
+Loads authors on ngOnInit
+Handles author search, filtering, and selection

+display-title.component.ts
+Receives selected author as input
+Fetches poem titles via service

+poetry-service.service.ts
+Fetches data from PoetryDB API
+Handles errors using RxJS catchError